-- a) take into account the existing international guidelines that provide advice to response teams. - b) address only the most critical vulnerabilities identified by international aid workers. - c) be adaptable to local cultural sensitivities. - d) be similar to traditional security measures with proven effectiveness.
+- a) take into account the existing international guidelines, that provide advice to response teams on managing biosecurity risks during an outbreak situation. - b) address only the most critical vulnerabilities identified by international aid workers. - c) be adaptable to local cultural sensitivities. - d) be similar to traditional security measures with proven effectiveness.